Applying For Graduate Admission

 A nonrefundable application fee of $50 (master's) or $60 (doctoral) must accompany your application.
 The application fee will be waived for Florida Tech alumni who wish to return to their alma mater for a graduate degree.

 An official certified transcript must be sent to the Office of Graduate Admissions by the registrar of each college or university the applicant has attended.
+Transcripts are required from any institution where 12+ credits were earned.

 Students who have prior university-level educational experience outside the U.S. must provide English translations of all application materials, including transcripts.